 A 401(k) plan is one of the most common retirement savings options for Americans who work in the for-profit sector.
 If your employer offers one—or if you work for yourself—you stand to enjoy far greater financial security by learning the ins and outs of how 401(k)s work and understanding why it's generally a good idea to contribute if you're eligible.

 A 401(k) is the most common type of employer-sponsored retirement plan.
-It helps employees save for and invest in their retirement in a way that's tax-deferred.
-A 401(k) is a type of
+It helps employees save for and invest in their retirement in a tax-advantaged way.

 Who is eligible for a 401(k)?